gatsbyjs/gatsby/docs/docs/schema-customization.md

 > If you wonder about the exclamation marks - those allow
 > [specifying nullability](https://graphql.org/learn/schema/#lists-and-non-null)
 > in GraphQL, i.e. if a field value is allowed to be `null` or not.
+In simple terms the exclamatory mark doesn't allow the value to be a null and always caters to make it remain as a non-nullable value.

 #### Nested types